 Body Life Principle: God designed the Church to be interdependent.
 (1 Cor.
 12:14-21)

 How to Guard Body Life: Remember that your role as a leader isn’t about pushing your own agenda.
 It’s about following God’s purposes and design and doing it together.
 Perhaps an assessment is needed but pushing something on people when they don’t sense the same benefit can backfire.
 First work at helping people see the need.
 Get them involved early on in the process.
-Simply throwing an assessment their way that you developed with little or no input does little for “buy in” to the process.
+Simply throwing an assessment their way that you developed with minimal or no input does little for “buy in” to the process.
 The idea of doing an assessment may not be wrong, just the timing.
 Take the time to lay the groundwork.

 When doing assessments, you won’t always find people on the same page, doing ministry the same way or having the same opinion about how to do it.
 How do you handle differences?